JorensM/react-native-form/README.md

     })

 As you can see once again, the process is nearly identical - just update Formik's value when the input's value changes.

-You may have noticed that I have the types `number | number[]` for the `handleChange()` function.
-This is because the slider component can return a single number and also an array of numbers if you're using the range feature(we're not using it but we still have to specify the type)

 Okay, now that we've created our components, let's create a Formik form and hook them up!